 FLUOXETINE; OLANZAPINE (floo OX e teen; oh LAN za peen) is used to treat episodes of depression that have not been relieved by the use of other medicines and depression caused by bipolar disorder.

 How should I use this medicine?

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 You can take this medicine with or without food.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.
-You should not suddenly stop taking this medicine.
-You must gradually reduce the dose or your symptoms may get worse.
-Ask your doctor or health care professional for advice.
+Do not stop taking this medicine suddenly except upon the advice of your doctor.
+Stopping this medicine too quickly may cause serious side effects or your condition may worsen.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.